-All international flights arrive in Lima, but try to arrange it so that an overnight flight gets you there very early in the morning, with time enough to get an 8am or 9am flight to Cusco (note that flights are occasionally delayed by weather in Cusco, though, so the earlier the flight, the better).
-With only a week in Peru, there’s little need to linger in Lima unless you want a day to take it easy and see Colonial Lima and have lunch at a cevichería.
+All international flights arrive in Lima, but try to arrange it so that an overnight flight gets you there very early in the morning, with time enough to get an 8 or 9am flight to Cusco (note that flights are occasionally delayed by weather in Cusco, so the earlier the flight, the better).
+With only a week in Peru, there’s little need to linger in Lima unless you want a day to take it easy and see the colonial quarter of Lima Centro and have lunch at a cevichería.

-If you don’t mind moving around, you could transfer to a hotel in Ollanta to enjoy it at night when there are few tourists (and be there for the train the next morning to Machu Picchu).
-Otherwise head back to your hotel near Urubamba.
+If you don’t mind moving around, you could transfer to a hotel in Ollanta to enjoy it at night when there are few tourists (and be there early for the train the next morning to Machu Picchu).
+Otherwise, head back to your hotel in the valley around Urubamba.

-Day 5: What You Came For: Machu Picchu
+Day 4: What You Came for: Machu Picchu

-Catch an early morning train from Ollantaytambo to Aguas Calientes, the rough-edged town that sits below Machu Picchu.
-Catch the bus up to the ruins and spend the day exploring them (hiking up to the Huayna Picchu peak for panoramic views if you’re in shape).
-Have lunch at the Machu Picchu Sanctuary Lodge next to the ruins and stay until late in the afternoon, after the large tour groups have left.
+Catch an early-morning train from Ollantaytambo to Aguas Calientes.
+Immediately catch the bus up to the ruins and spend the day exploring the site (hiking up to the Huayna Picchu peak for panoramic views, if you’re in shape.
+Have lunch at the Machu Picchu Sanctuary Lodge beside the ruins and stay until late in the afternoon, after the large tour groups have left.
 Spend the night either next to the ruins (if you’ve got very deep pockets) or back down in Aguas Calientes (which is actually more fun).
 Hit the bars along the railroad tracks to share stories with some of the backpackers who’ve survived the Inca Trail.

-Do some final shopping in Cusco before catching a flight to Lima.
+Have a final stroll around Cusco before catching a flight to Lima.
 You’ll probably have an evening flight back home, so you may have enough time for a ceviche lunch in Lima and, if you’re ambitious, a short tour of colonial Lima Centro in the late afternoon.